 Today, SIX is one of the leading biotech exchanges in Europe and it hosts the highest capitalized European biotech company.
 Things started to take off following the Cytos (now Kuros Biosciences) IPO in 2002.
 In the period 2004 to 2007, SIX welcomed four new biotech companies: Basilea, Santhera, Newron and Addex.
 And it was also around this time that the SXI Bio+Medtech Index was created, underpinning the strong commitment of SIX to the biotech sector.

-After the listing of Evolva and Mondobiotech (now Relief Therapeutics) in market capitalization of around CHF 1.5 billion on the first trading day.
+After the listing of Evolva and Mondobiotech (now Relief Therapeutics) in

 Christian Fehr Relationship Manager Primary Markets, SIX